vyos/vyos-documentation/docs/vpn/sstp.rst

 As SSTP provides PPP via a SSL/TLS channel the use of either publically signed certificates as well as a private PKI is required.

-.. note:: All certificates should be stored on VyOS under ``/config/user-data/sstp``.
-If certificates are not stored unt ``/config`` they will not be migrated during a software update.
+.. note:: All certificates should be stored on VyOS under ``/config/auth``.
+If certificates are not stored in the ``/config`` directory they will not be migrated during a software update.

 Self Signed CA and Certificates
 ===============================